No. 24 Huskers turn to defense to put away S. Alabama 35-21

 “Defensive-wise, getting to the ball, everyone was competing for tackles, everyone was competing to get turnovers,” Taylor said.
 “Everybody wants to get to the ball.”

-It was the second straight time the Huskers struggled against an opponent from the Sun Belt Conference.
+It was the second straight time the Huskers struggled against a Sun Belt team.
 Last year they lost at home to Troy, one of the lowest points in a 4-8 season.

-Nebraska had difficulty establishing the run against what was the 101st-ranked rushing defense last season.
-The Huskers averaged 2.2 yards per carry and finished with 98 on the ground.
+The Huskers averaged just 2.2 yards per carry against the Jaguars and finished with 98 on the ground.
+They were outgained by 38 yards and had 15 first downs to South Alabama’s 19.

-“Defense won the game for us,” Nebraska coach Scott Frost said.
-“That’s as anemic an offensive effort I’ve seen in a long time.”
+“Disappointing loss,” Jaguars coach Steve Campbell said.
+“When you have more total yards, more first downs, I think we were a little better than them on third down efficiency… Then to come up short, that tells you what a big stat turnovers is.
+You can look at explosives and all that stuff all you want to.
+Still, it’s a game of turnovers.”

-Martinez was intercepted once and nearly two other times, center Cam Jurgens shot a snap over Martinez’s head for a 20-yard loss and the offensive line was beaten often by pass rushers.
+Martinez was intercepted once and nearly two other times, had difficulty handling center Cam Jurgens’ high snaps and the offensive line was beaten often by pass rushers.

-The Huskers’ best series was their first, when they drove 81 yards for a touchdown.
-That marked the seventh time in eight games they’ve scored on their opening possession.
+The Huskers’ best series was their first, when they drove 81 yards in nine plays for a touchdown.
 Only three of their remaining possessions lasted more than five plays.

-Lee’s interception return was the first defensive touchdown since Frost took over last year.
+Martinez, the most productive freshman quarterback in the nation last year, passed for 178 yards but was held to 6 yards on 13 carries.

-“To finally reach this day and make the plays I’m capable of, to showcase it on this level, I’ve been waiting all my life,” said Lee, who switched from cornerback to safety in the spring.
+“I’m not worried about Adrian because I know how he can play and who he is,” Frost said.
+“I don’t think he had his best game.
+If that’s our fault for putting him in bad situations, we’ll get it fixed.”

 THE TAKEAWAY

-South Alabama: The Jaguars look like they could be better than the 3-9 team in coach Steve Campbell’s first year.
+South Alabama: The Jaguars look like they could be better than the 3-9 team in Campbell’s first year.

 Nebraska: The Huskers will be facing questions all week about their poor production on offense.
 They were outgained 314-276.